 - Proper seam ripped use

 - DIY spaghetti straps

 - How to sew sharp corners

 - Sewing needle pincushion organizer

-When it comes to bobbin storage I have two solutions.
+When it comes to bobbin storage I have two main handy solutions.
 If I know I’ll be sewing with the same thread colors for a while, I prepare those spools, I wind the bobbins, sometimes multiple bobbins per spool if the project is big and attach the bobbins to the spool as seen in the photo above.
 I’ll highlight the exact steps in the step by step description below.

 Most times though I simply use a toe separator to store my bobbins, so this is my second solution.
 Honestly I prefer this option, to me it not only looks better but the bobbins are tightly stored so the thread never unwinds.
 The toe separators are cheap and if you find some with glitter as mine, they’ll add a nice dose of cuteness to your sewing room.

 In addition to the toe separator idea which is great at keeping the thread ends under control, I have a couple of “tricks” to keep my bobbins from unraveling when not in use.

 - I spray a little hair spray on my fingers and smooth out the thread ends in the bobbin.
 Once they’re all tamed, I spray a little more hair spray directly onto the thread ends then I allow the spray to dry before storing the bobbins.